Jean Pierson: Biography

 Pierson defended Airbus against Boeing and American allegations that the gains made by the corporation were primarily due to government subsidies by countering that Boeing benefited from military orders from the United States.
 In an interview to The New York Times in 1991, he said, "The Americans take the position that the Europeans are the black sheep and the Americans the white sheep, when the truth is that all the sheep are gray."

 In addition to advancing the Airbus A320 program, he also set up the wide-bodied double-decker A3xx program which would later become the Airbus A380 program.
 He played a large role in the commercial development of Airbus Industries.
 While the Airbus A380 would prove to be a commercial failure many years later, with its last delivery in 2021, 14 years after the first flight, Pierson was known to have been right in calling the failure of the A400.
 He led investments to the Airbus A320 program and led the one-cockpit strategy while developing the Airbus A321, further cementing the A320 family of aircraft as the cash cow for the company.
 He also participated in the Concorde program and led investments into growth of the wide-bodied Airbus A330 and Airbus A340 programs.

 Pierson retired from Airbus in 1998, after serving as managing director since 1985.
 During his time as leader, the company's global market share increased from 17% to 40%.
 In addition to breaking into the North American market, he was also credited with transforming Airbus from a loose consortium to a global competitor in the aviation industry.
 At the time that he took over as leader, Airbus was a consortium that brought together French Aérospatiale, West German Messerschmitt-Bölkow-Blohm, Britain's British Aerospace, and Spain's Construtores Aeronauticas, a combination of multiple state-owned firms relying on loans and credits from the host countries.
 He had to face regulatory threats and threats of retaliation from the Reagan administration which deemed the state support enjoyed by Airbus as anti-competitive.
 He began the process of the integration and creation of a unified corporation, calling the old model of the consortium outdated.

 Pierson was known in the French media as "the Bear of the Pyrénées" in reference to his imposing personality and also to the Pyrenees mountains not too far from Airbus' headquarters at Toulouse.

-Pierson died on 3 November 2021, two weeks before his 81st birthday.
+Pierson died on 3 November 2021, at age 80.